 Moving from phishing test metrics to phishing program measurement

-In this next section we're going to break down how you can look at your phishing test rates in different ways to understand the risks in your organization and how you're educating about those risks through your program.
+In this next section, we break down how you can look at your phishing test rates in different ways to understand the risks in your organization and how you're educating about those risks through your program.

 Individual vs group metrics

-If your phishing platform allows you to sync users by department, you will get phishing metrics at the individual, department, and organization level.
+If your phishing platform allows you to sync users by department, you will get phishing metrics at the individual, department, and organization levels.

 The department-level metrics are the same, except for a specific department.
 These metrics are interesting because you can compare various departments or groups against each other to see which are more or less at risk.
 For example, your Finance team might have a higher click rate than your Sales team, or your Toronto office might have a better report rate than your Vancouver office.
 You can compare these group metrics against the organizational average to see which areas deserve more focused training and testing from you.